BA Hons. (Oxford), MSt (Oxford), PhD (University of Pennsylvania)

 2. In the eyes of the law, in the eyes of society: a citizenship tradition in Mexico

-I am completing a book on citizenship in Mexico, based on fieldwork that I carried out between 2007 and 2010.
-My approach is set out in two recent articles entitled "Beyond the State?
-Civil Sociality and Other Notions of Citizenship" and "In the Eyes of the Law, In the Eyes of Society: A Citizenship Tradition in West Mexico".
+I am completing a book on citizenship in Mexico, based on fieldwork that I carried out between 2007 and 2013.
+My approach is set out in three recent publications entitled "Beyond the State?
+Civil Sociality and Other Notions of Citizenship", "In the Eyes of the Law, In the Eyes of Society: A Citizenship Tradition in West Mexico" and "'Citizens' and their stance toward 'religion': the demands of modern government".
 Social scientists generally begin with a definition of citizenship, usually the rights-bearing membership of nation-states, and have given less attention to the notions of citizenship held by the people whom they study.
 Not only is how people see themselves as citizens crucial to how they relate to states as well as to each other, but informants’ own notions of citizenship can be the source of fresh theoretical insights about citizenship.

 The project included two periods of comparative research in California in 2008 and 2010.

 3. Citizens and their stance toward religion: the demands of modern government